rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/zones-operations.rst

 .. contents::
    :local:
    :depth: 1

-A monitoring zone is a location that Rackspace Cloud Monitoring collects data from.
+A monitoring zone is a location that Rackspace Monitoring collects data from.
 Examples of monitoring zones are "US West", "DFW1" or "ORD1".
 It is an abstraction for a general location from which data is collected.